 - communicate with us and service providers

-- request how you would like funded supports to be managed.
+- request how you'd like NDIS supports to be managed.

-Learn more about how a child representative helps us to create a child’s plan.
+Learn more about how a child representative helps us to create a child participant’s plan.

 How long does the role of child representative last?